One Week in London Itinerary The Best of London in 7 Days by JetSettingFools.com

 What To Pack for London

 As packing can be a big source of angst, we are sharing a few tips specific to a weeklong London trip.
-Now grab our FREE Packing Checklist and let’s get to London!
+Now grab our FREE Checklist and let’s go!

 Durable Shoes: A solid pair of comfortable and versatile shoes are essential for walking around London.
 I like to wear these everyday trainers and Kris prefers Merrell trail shoes.

-Travel Camera: Upgrade to a real camera for your trip to London for high quality photos.
+Travel Camera: Upgrade to a real camera for high quality photos.
 We use a Canon Rebel and a 18-135mm lens

-Day Bag: Our outline of what to see in London in 7 days features long stretches of sightseeing.
-You will want a good pack to carry everything you need during the day.
-We recommend using a zippered bag to deter pickpockets.
-You can find different styles in our featured article, Best Day Bags for Travelers.
+Day Bag: Our outline of what to see in London in 7 days features a lot of sightseeing.
+We recommend carrying everything you need in a zippered bag to deter pickpockets.
+You can find different styles in our article, Best Day Bags for Travelers.

 Weather Gear: London weather can be a bit dramatic, so it’s best to be ready for it!
 Pack a lightweight raincoat and a sturdy travel umbrella.

-Travel Insurance: No matter how well you prepare, there’s always a chance plans can go awry.
-If your London trip isn’t already insured, check the affordable rates and robust coverage at World Nomads.
+Travel Insurance: No matter how well you prepare, plans can go awry.
+If your London getaway isn’t already insured, check the affordable rates and robust coverage at World Nomads.

 Start planning your trip to the UK!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel tips?
-Head over to our Travel Planning Page for more advice – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 More UK Travel Guides